Hotpoint and Jamie Oliver use TrueView and Google Preferred to connect with YouTube’s passionate audience of foodies.

 In total, the TrueView elements of the campaign received 3.9m views and generated 29k clicks, at an average Cost per View of just £0.05.
 Several targeting methods were utilised, with Interest and Topic targeting achieving View Through Rates (VTR) of around 20%, while remarketing to users who had watched previous videos yielded the highest VTR at almost 23%.
 The Google Preferred component of the campaign achieved similarly positive results, with over 9m impressions, viewability of just under 92% (comparing favourably with an industry average of only 51%), and a Video Completion Rate of 80%.

 Audience surveys revealed that the campaign succeeded in shifting perceptions of the brand, with the impression of Hotpoint as ‘safe and dependable’ changing to ‘stylish and innovative’ after the launch of #LoveYourKitchen.
-Reflecting on the lessons from a complex campaign, Ian Moverley, Brand Communications Director at Whirlpool Corporation, highlighted the critical importance of data and optimization in creating engaging and impactful content: “The key learning for us was about adjusting creative as we saw results and direct consumer feedback.”
+Reflecting on the lessons from a complex campaign, Ian Moverley, Brand Communications Director at Whirlpool Corporation, highlighted the critical importance of data and optimisation in creating engaging and impactful content: “The key takeaway for us was about adjusting creative as we saw results and direct consumer feedback.”

 For Jenna Voyce, Director of Client Services at The Story Lab, the success of the campaign highlighted the importance of using deep understanding of the target audience to inform creative.
 "Working alongside Google for Hotpoint #LoveYourKitchen helped us deliver a rich, data-led campaign that used customer insights to inform the content developed and the media used.
 TrueView & Google Preferred together provided the kind of efficient and effective reach we were hoping to achieve, leading to a campaign that exceeded the client’s expectations and surpassed the goals they set for us."